 In Antifragile, Taleb offers solutions to identify, build and benefit from Antifragility in every aspect of life.

-In Antifragile, Taleb defines complex systems as systems composed of many interconnected and interdependent parts that exhibit nonlinear behaviour.
+In Antifragile, Taleb defines complex systems as systems composed of interconnected and interdependent parts that exhibit nonlinear behaviour.

 He argues that complexity arises from the interactions and relationships between the parts of a system and that it is a fundamental characteristic of many natural and human-made systems, including economies, societies, and ecosystems.